GayatriTirodkar/EmployeeSearchEngine/README.md

     The fully functional app is hosted on https://63216669.ngrok.io To add, modify, delete, view list of employees visit https://63216669.ngrok.io/employees To add, modify, delete, view list of section visit https://63216669.ngrok.io/sections

+    Please note: Enter ids for the fields labelled as Department/Section